YesusTheKing/ProjectManagementObjectModel/README.txt

 Project
 Task
-User -> Project Owner
-Resource -> Users assigned to the Project
+User -> Project Owner or User who will perform the tasks in Project Resource -> Utilized to perform the task

-i) Project can contain multiple tasks ii) Each task can be peformed by users utilising the Resources adhering to schedule iii) Task has an start and end date and its predecessor and successor iv) User has roles such as admin(to create a project), Common user (resource for the tasks)
+Schedule -> have the time period for the tasks